mpurohit88/react_ppt/PITCHME.md

 Pure and Impure

 #HSLIDE
-Here are two types of “model” data in React: props and state
+Here are two types of “model” data in React:

 props and state

+#HSLIDE
 state

 Only components defined as classes can have state.

 difference between state and props is that props are passed from a parent component, but state is managed by the component itself.

+#HSLIDE
 props

 props are inputs to a React component.
 They are data passed down from a parent component to a child component.